takdirzd/Data-Warehouse-using-Python/README.md

 Apache Airflow orchestrates the entire pipeline, automating the ETL process and scheduling from data integration to cloud storage.

-For the details, open the DATA WAREHOUSE PROJECT.pdf.
+DATA WAREHOUSE PROJECT.pdf for details.

 Since .env can't upload, here what it contains =>
 DB_HOSTNAME = (host name or localhost)